Hideway Laos

 Geological feature

-Another impressive geological feature of the Ghost Valley and its surroundings is the still completely unexplored underground cave system of the Huaei Sae River.
-Due to water erosion, this river has eaten a system of subterranean passages over millions of years, ending at the foot of the Ghost Valley.
+Another impressive geological feature of the Sacred Valley and its surroundings is the still completely unexplored underground cave system of the Huaei Sae River.
+Due to water erosion, this river has eaten a system of subterranean passages over millions of years, ending at the foot of the Sacred Valley.

 The lime-saturated water resulting from a leaching process forms sinter in various forms.
 The example shows a stalactite (stalagmite) partially covered with so-called Mont milk.